Ambel language

 Ambel (Amber), also known as Waigeo after the island where it is primarily spoken, is a heavily Papuan-influenced Austronesian language spoken on the island of Waigeo in the Raja Ampat archipelago near the northwestern tip of West Papua, Indonesia.
 It is spoken by approximately 1,600 people.
 It is endangered, as the population is shifting to Papuan Malay and few people born after the year 2000 have any knowledge of the language.

+Name

+The name Ambel is probably derived from the Biak word amber, meaning "foreigner" or "stranger".
+It was adapted into the language itself, where the designation is galí Ambél.
+The alternative name Waigeo is named after the island.

+Speakers of Ambel consider themselves to be part of the Ma'ya tribe, hence the alternative designation galí Mayá, despite Ambel only being remotely related to Ma'ya via descent from Proto-Raja Ampat–South Halmahera.

 Dialects

 Ambel is spoken by approximately 1,600 people on Waigeo, an island in the Raja Ampat archipelago near the northwestern tip of West Papua, Indonesia.
 There are two dialects of Ambel: